 It uses one of the first B75 rotor blades made in Hull and changes its status to that of a readymade artwork.
 At 75 metres it is the world’s largest, handmade fibreglass component – cast as a single element."

-It will remain there until the end of March, so if you are in the area it is well worth visit.
+It will remain there until the middle of March, so if you are in the area it is well worth visit.